Municue

 Approved$209K

-#29Authorizes Amendment No. 1 to terminate a previously approved Advance Funding Agreement with TxDOT (Agreement No. CSJ 0918-47-514) for corridor improvements on Harry Hines Boulevard near the Southwest Medical District Project, at no cost to the city.
+#29Authorize Amendment No. 1 to terminate the Advance Funding Agreement with the Texas Department of Transportation for a transportation corridor project on Harry Hines Boulevard within a one-mile radius of the Southwest Medical District Project, at no cost to the City.

 Approved